 Configure the identifiers by following the steps below:

-To view the claim rules, select the Relying Party Trusts folder and click Edit Claim Rules.
-The LDAP attributes are mapped to the outgoing claim types.
+Some Claim Rules must be added.
+In the Claim Rules, the LDAP attributes are mapped to the outgoing claim types.
 The LoadMaster is interested in:

 - The User-Principal-Name which maps to the UPN (which is the outgoing claim type)